 5 Factors That Affect Your Air Filter’s Lifespan

-Your air filter and home have a reciprocal relationship—one impacts the other.
+Your air filter and home have a reciprocal relationship—one impacts the other, but what are the best air filters for home?
 The best air filters in the world cannot compensate for a poor home environment or lack of care.
 Let’s take a look at five factors that affect how long your air filter will last.

 1. Air Quality